 The truest lengthening of life is to live while we live,

-wasting no time but using every hour for the highest ends.
+but using every hour for the highest ends.

 So be it this day.